 This section of the plan identifies what can be affected in each jurisdiction by the different hazard events that affect the Purchase Region.
-The information to complete this section was collected from a variety of sources using the HAZUS 4.0 Kentucky Data, the NOAA NCEI, the 2010 Census, U.S. Census Bureau 2011-2015 American Community Survey 5 Year Estimates and the Kentucky Revenue Cabinet.
-These resources help in identifying the number of buildings, infrastructure and critical facilities and associated costs.
-Local structure point data was available to identify the types and numbers of structures in each hazard area.
-The information was collected, mapped and summarized by the PADD staff and reviewed and analyzed by the Purchase Regional Hazard Mitigation Council for inclusion in the plan.
+The information to complete this section was collected from a variety of sources using the HAZUS 4.0 Kentucky Data, the NOAA NCEI, the 2020 Census, U.S. Census Bureau 2020 American Community Survey 5 Year Estimates and the Kentucky Revenue Cabinet.
+The information was collected, mapped, and summarized by the PADD staff and reviewed and analyzed by Hickman County MPT.

 Hickman County MPT members reviewed the following information to determine the vulnerability in each community.
 Tables were created by the PADD staff to estimate the numbers of existing buildings located in mapped Flood Hazard areas.
-For the other identified hazards, tornado, thunderstorm wind, earthquakes, and winter storms MPT members were not able to identify specific hazard areas for those hazards which were determined to potentially affect anything within Hickman County.
+For the other identified hazards, tornado, thunderstorm wind, earthquakes, and winter storms, MPT members were not able to identify specific hazard areas for those hazards which were determined to potentially affect anything within Hickman County.
 These hazards and their occurrence are not limited to any particular area based on past historical events and documentation as provided in the hazard profiles for the hazards.